 The purpose of our Sunday gatherings has not changed.
 We still seek to encounter Jesus through His Word, prayer, worship, and one another.
 However, protocols will limit the number of people we can gather and the precautions that are in place.
 We still intend to worship together safely through in-person services and online streaming.
-These services will take place 9am and 11am Sunday morning.
+These services will take place at 9am and 10:30am Sunday morning.

 If you’d like to attend a service in person, we ask that you register up to six days in advance here.

 To stream the service live, we encourage you to gather your roommates or a small group of friends and access that here.

 Whether you’re attending a worship service or meeting with a staff member in our building, we ask that you follow the protocols listed below:

 - Wear a face mask that covers your nose and mouth.

 - Follow all directional and social distancing guidelines, remaining six feet apart when possible.